27th June 2016

-If an ISV sells into multiple territories, there is the ability to spread resource across multiple customers.
+If Azure ISV partners sell into multiple territories, there is the ability to spread resource across multiple customers.
 This allows for some efficiency and means that the resource is more fully utilised, however, this can create issues with information security.

 With technology like igroup’s Cloud Control, the resource can be scaled based on demand – the number and spec of VMs is reduced at times of lower demand while also protecting the integrity of individual networks.